BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![AlphaFold2 pipeline from bird's eye view](./AF2_bird_eye_view.png)<center>**AlphaFold2 pipelines from bird's eye view.**</center>

 ## Attention and transformer architecture
+As I said, the neural network at the heart of AlphaFold2 is based on transformer architecture and attention mechanism.
+I will briefly explain those here.
+Feel free to skip this section, if you are already familiar with attention and transformers.

-* Attention mechanism has been popularized circa 2014-2015 for machine translation (e.g. English-to-French)
+Attention mechanism has been popularized circa 2014-2015 for machine translation (e.g. English-to-French).
+At the time state-of-the-art architectures for machine translation were RNN-based.
+Initially it turned out that addition of translation mechanism improves the quality of translation.

+Later on, it turned out that you can get rid of RNN part of the network entirely and just stack attention mechanism layers, achieving performance as good or better, spending 100 times less compute on training.

-* By 2017 it became clear that attention mechanism is a self-sufficient building block, serving as a powerful alternative to both CNN and RNN in both NLP and CV problems, as well as in problems, related to other modalities.
+By 2017 it became clear that attention mechanism is a self-sufficient building block, serving as a powerful alternative to both CNN and RNN in both NLP and CV problems, as well as in problems, related to other modalities.

-* This gave rise to purely attention-based architectures, called transformers.
+Purely attention-based architectures are called transformers.
+AlphaFold2 Evoformer block, as its name suggests, is a special cases of transformer (actually, structure module is a transformer as well).

 ### Scaled dot-product attention
-* We pass a sentence on input.
-For each word we generate its embedding.
-We want to enrich embedding for each word with context information from other words.
-* Key-value database analogy: queries (Q), keys (K) and values (V).
-* Each input word's embedding is a query; the output is a weighted sum of this word's embedding with related words embeddings.
-Weights in this sum reflect some relation between query and key (in the course of training, the neural network learns those relations).
-* Each attention layer learns $h$ relations.
-Each relation is learnt by a separate attention head.
-In a way, attention heads are similar to convolution filters of CNNs.
+Attention mechanism is formulated in terms of fuzzy search in a key-value database.

+Suppose that we have a key-value database (basically, just a python dict), and we supply a query to it, which is a key with typo errors in it.

+We want the database to compare the query to each key, and output a value, which is a weighted average of values, where weight is a measure of similarity between query and key (ideally, the probability that user meant $key_i$ by typing query).

+$Attention(q, K, V) = \sum \limits_{i=1}^{N} <q, K_i> V_i$

 ```python
 # Suppose that we have a key-value database and implement a fuzzy search in it